Adam513-Ello/Final_Project_SDEV220/Final-Project-Status-Report.md

 * Steve updated the menu screen design and made it so that the forms will open in the center of the menu screen.
 He also made it so the menu screen buttons are disabled until the pop up window is closed.
 ![Rewards System Windows](https://cdn.discordapp.com/attachments/1280868273541615639/1288682674797543465/image.png?ex=66f6bb84&is=66f56a04&hm=ecc99d86621abf27df4d14416816b2547d9f4be1ccd8b90fc5968c61b4c4e721&)

+*September 27, 2024*
+* Adam fixed the file pathing and windows for the redemption points.
+He also edited the other windows backgrounds so that they would match the background Steve put on the main screen.

+*September 28, 2024*
+* Amelia began converting the Python Tkinter code to Django.